Italian Art & Architecture

 This is not because Italy is a nation of pampered bamboccioni (big babies) – at least, not entirely.
-With a general unemployment rate of 11.7% and a youth unemployment rate hovering around 35% in mid-2017, it's no wonder that so many refuse to cut those apron strings.
+With a general unemployment rate of 10% and a youth unemployment rate hovering around 30% in mid-2019, it's no wonder that so many refuse to cut those apron strings.
 Yet high unemployment is only part of the picture.
 In general, Italians tend to graduate later than most Europeans.
 Once they do graduate, many end up in low-paying jobs or voluntary internships.
-It’s a reality that has coined the term milleuristi to describe the many young, qualified Italian adults living on a paltry mille euro (€1000) or less a month.
+It’s a reality that has led to the adoption of the Spanish term milleuristi to describe the many young, qualified Italian adults living on a paltry mille euro (€1000) or less a month.

 As for those who don't live with family members, chances are they're still a quick stroll away, with over 50% living within a 30-minute walk of close relatives.
 All this considered, it's hardly surprising to hear that famous mobile-phone chorus at evening rush hour: 'Mamma, butta la pasta!'
 (Mum, put the pasta in the water!).